mbridak/not1mm/Things_To_Do.md

 # Things needed

-- Dialog to select sound device.
+- Dialog to select an output sound device.
+- Edit an existing contest.